jm4rtinez/neotype_extensions/README.md

-# Neotype Extensions
+# neotype_extensions

-_Default implementations for [Neotype] equivalence relations, total orders, and_ _semigroups for built-in JavaScript objects_
+_Default implementations for [neotype_prelude] equivalence relations, total_
+_orders, and semigroups for built-in JavaScript objects_

 ## Features

-Neotype Extensions provides default implementations for the Neotype `Eq`, `Ord`, and `Semigroup` interfaces for built-in JavaScript objects and their corresponding TypeScript definitions, including:
+This library provides default implementations for the neotype_prelude `Eq`, `Ord`, and `Semigroup` interfaces for built-in JavaScript objects and their corresponding TypeScript definitions, including:

 -   Primitives: `boolean`, `number`, `bigint`, `string`, and `symbol`